tarsir/basic-python-algorithms/README.md

 ## Overview

-The talk is planned to be approximately one hour long (TODO: make sure to update this with the actual time it took!), with a live demonstration with a solid explanation accompanying the first three topics.
+The talk took approximately one hour, with a live demonstration and explanation accompanying the first three topics.
 The last bullet is a more open "hey, let's take a look at what the community around Python has built to make complicated problems way easier to solve!"

 * Sorting (2-3, depending on time) - basic introduction to the syntax
 * A* pathfinding - classes and cool algos
 * American Express Centurion candidates - list comps and more classes
 * Basic look at some of the super cool Python libraries available

-Spoiler alert, these (will) have all been implemented in a subdirectory of this repo, but these implementations should be used as a guide rather than as the full demonstration, because it's not a very good learning experience to just watch someone explain what code does.
+Spoiler alert, these have all been implemented in a subdirectory of this repo, but these implementations should be used as a guide rather than as the full demonstration, because it's not a very good learning experience to just watch someone explain what code does.